Talks and Poster Presentations (with Proceedings-Entry):

 "Post-Quantum Adaptor Signature for Privacy-Preserving Off-Chain Payments";

-accepted as talk for: International Conference on Financial Cryptography and Data Security (FC),
+Talk: International Conference on Financial Cryptography and Data Security (FC),

 - 2021-03-05; in: "Proceedings of the 25th International Conference on Financial Cryptography and Data Security",